ebiwd/EBI-Icon-fonts/README.md

   - `grunt grunticon` make the png static files
   - `grunt copy` copy svg source files into font static files

+## Docker build
+Build the fonts with the docker image (as used by gitlab) as follows `docker run -it --rm -v $PWD:/workspace -w /workspace ebiwd/node-fontforge-grunt:6 sh -c 'npm install && grunt'`

 # Licensing
 We generally encourage others to use these icons -- we're still working out the official license, but in the meantime, if you'd like to use them, please get in touch.